dklimpel/synapse_archive/docs/admin_api/rooms.md

   - `complete` - The process has completed successfully.
   - `failed` - The process is aborted, an error has occurred.
 * `result` - An object containing information about the result of shutting down the room.
+  *Note:* The result is shown after removing the room members.
+The delete process can still be running.
+Please pay attention to the `status`.
   - `kicked_users` - An array of users (`user_id`) that were kicked.
   - `failed_to_kick_users` - An array of users (`user_id`) that that were not kicked.
   - `local_aliases` - An array of strings representing the local aliases that were migrated from the old room to the new.
   - `new_room_id` - A string representing the room ID of the new room.

 ## Undoing room deletions